 - Fear of intimacy: You may fear intimacy after feeling betrayed by your partner.
 Intimacy can include sex, but it also may include withholding and repressing your feelings and needs in the relationship.4

-- Depression: After sexting, you might experience depressive symptoms.
-These can include profound sadness, concentration problems, and poor appetite.
+- Depression: After sexting, you might experience depression.
+Depressive symptoms can include profound sadness, concentration problems, and poor appetite.

 - Desire or attempts to seek revenge: You might feel so upset with your partner that you want to “get even” with them.
 This can cause you to act impulsively or in ways you might later regret.